Trump Rips NBC, Forgets His Own History

 Trump’s history with NBC stands in stark contrast to his current criticism of the network.
 The relationship became increasingly strained during his political career, with Trump often singling out NBC and its cable news counterpart MSNBC for what he perceives as unfair coverage.

 Trump’s criticism of media outlets extends beyond NBC.
-He has also targeted other networks and publications that he believes have covered him unfavorably, including CNN, The New York Times, and even Fox News in some instances.
+He has also targeted other networks and publications that he believes have covered him unfavorably, including CNN, the Associated Press, The New York Times, and even Fox News in some instances.
 His administration has taken various actions to limit media access and coverage, including blocking reporters from covering events and ousting journalists from Pentagon spaces.

 The recent clash with the NBC reporter highlights the ongoing tension between Trump and media organizations that he perceives as critical of his administration, even those with which he has had significant professional relationships in the past.